-The spring workshop will be held May 16 - 18 at the Rock Springs 4-H Center near Junction City, KS.
-Registration materials are available online.
+The fall workshop will be held September 19 - 21 at the Rock Springs 4-H Center near Junction City, KS.
+A brochure and registration forms can be downloaded here.
 If you would like to receive the brochure and registration form by mail, please call 620 672-5911 or E-mail.

 What is a BOW Workshop Like?